AlibabaCloudDocs/ddh/intl.en-US/Quick Start/Create a dedicated host.md

         -   If you do not select Allow Automatic Deployment, you must specify a dedicated host when you create an ECS instance.
 The Allow Automatic Deployment option is selected by default. |
         |**Automatic Instance Migration upon DDH Failure**|        -   If you select Automatic Instance Migration upon DDH Failure, ECS instances on a dedicated host are automatically migrated to another dedicated host if the original dedicated host fails.
-        -   If you do not select this option, you must[submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to apply for a new dedicated host if the original dedicated host fails.
+        -   If you do not select this option, you must [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to apply for a new dedicated host if the original dedicated host fails.
 The Automatic Instance Migration upon DDH Failure option is selected by default.
 You can modify this setting after the dedicated host is created.
 For more information, see [Modify the settings of automatic instance migration for a dedicated host](/intl.en-US/User Guide/Modify the settings of automatic instance migration for a dedicated host.md).

 **Note:** This option is unavailable for local SSD i2 dedicated hosts. |